Chase University: First formation (2021–2024)

-On the September 21, 2021 episode of NXT, Chase debuted a new heel teacher persona and began hosting a segment on the show called Andre Chase University.
+On the September 21, 2021 episode of NXT, Andre Chase debuted a new heel teacher persona and began hosting a segment on the show called Andre Chase University.
 Over the next few months, Bodhi Hayward and Thea Hail joined the stable, but Hayward was released in November and was replaced by Duke Hudson.

 On the January 31, 2023 episode of NXT, Chase U defeated The Dyad (Rip Fowler and Jagger Reid) and Malik Blade and Edris Enofé in a triple threat tag team match to become the fourth team to challenge for the NXT Tag Team Championship at NXT Vengeance Day but were unsuccessful at capturing the titles.
 Over the next several weeks, Chase U would go into a feud with Schism, which would also involve Tyler Bate, who began to help Chase U against Schism.
 An eight-person mixed tag team match would be set up for NXT Stand & Deliver, with the control of Chase U on the line.
 At the event, Chase U defeated Schism.
 On the June 6 episode of NXT, Hail won a battle royal to become #1 contender for the NXT Women's Championship which she lost at NXT: Gold Rush.
 Following the loss, which Hail blamed on Chase as he threw in the towel, she began a more rebellious persona where she openly critiqued Chase.
 After a loss to Jacy Jayne, the two formed a friendship after Jayne advised Hail to be more assertive.
 This involved Hail acquiring new ring gear and forming a tag team with Jayne, who in turn joined Chase U. On the October 17 episode of NXT, Chase and Hudson won a battle royal to become number one contenders for the NXT Tag Team Championship.
 At NXT: Halloween Havoc Night 1, Chase and Hudson defeated Tony D'Angelo and Channing "Stacks" Lorenzo to win the NXT Tag Team Championships.
 At Night 2, Hail and Jayne failed to win WWE Women's Tag Team Championship from Chelsea Green and Piper Niven after Chase refused to allow Jayne to use the title belt against Green.
 Chase and Hudson lost the titles back to D'Angelo and Stacks on the November 14 episode of NXT, ending their reign at 21 days.